ilaborie/OpenDarts/README.md

   A scoring module for X01 game (501, 701, 170, ...)
   Support Two or more players.
   With a dumb user selection.
-  A Computer player with a basic IA (does not support level) A basic statistics system (no persited)
+  A Computer player with a basic IA (does not support yet level) A basic statistics system (no persited)

 Roadmap for V1